National Park Service · Denali National Park & Preserve

 Population Peak Era

-The population surged to 137 wolves counted in fall 1991, with the largest mean pack sizes in the study's history.
+The population surged to 142 wolves counted in fall 1991, with exceptional pack sizes across the study period.
 Favorable prey conditions and high pup survival drove the boom.

 2007